ExpediaGroup/container-startup-autoscaler/README.md

 Integration tests are executed in parallel due to their long-running nature.
 Each test operates within a separate Kube namespace (but using the same single CSA installation).
 If local resources are limited, reduce `MAX_PARALLELISM` accordingly and ensure `DELETE_NS_AFTER_TEST` is `true`.
-Each test typically spins up 2 pods, each with 2 containers;
-see source for resource allocations.
+Each test typically spins up two pods, each with two containers; see source code for resource allocations.

 `EXTRA_CA_CERT_PATH` is an optional configuration item that allows registration of an additional CA certificate (or chain) when building the kind node image.
 This will be required if a technology that intercepts encrypted network